 1. Initial Treatment

-• Gamma Globulin (IVIG): Infusion of immune proteins through a vein to lower the risk of coronary artery problems.
+- Gamma Globulin (IVIG): A highly concentrated infusion of purified immune proteins (antibodies) delivered through an IV.
+This is the gold standard treatment to lower the risk of coronary artery problems.

-• Aspirin: High doses are used to treat inflammation, pain, and fever.
-Note: This is a rare exception to the rule against using aspirin for children.
+- Aspirin: High doses of aspirin are given to treat the intense inflammation, pain, and fever.
+Note: This is a rare, closely monitored medical exception to the strict rule against giving aspirin to children due to the risk of Reye's syndrome.

 2. Long-term Care

-Once the fever goes down, low-dose aspirin may be continued for weeks to prevent clotting.
-If heart problems develop, pediatric cardiologists may recommend:
+Once the fever breaks and stays down for 48 hours, the doctor may continue a low-dose aspirin regimen for several weeks to prevent blood clotting.
+If echocardiograms reveal that heart problems have developed, pediatric cardiologists may recommend:

-• Angioplasty or Stents: To open narrowed arteries.
+- Angioplasty or Stents: Surgical procedures to physically prop open artificially narrowed arteries.

-• Bypass Graft: Surgery to reroute blood around a diseased artery.
+- Bypass Graft: Open-heart surgery to reroute blood flow entirely around a diseased, blocked artery.

 No comments: